Programs

 Expanding the Canon: a play reading circle

-The next Expanding the Canon play reading circle will focus on the works of Latiné playwrights and their experience, and will begin in January 2025.
-Jorge Donoso, a Colombian born, New York City-based performer and community organizer will curate the list of plays to be read and provide a dramaturgical packet for each of the five plays as a resource for reading, study, and conversation.
-Participants read the play and materials on their own and gather once a month over Zoom to discuss.
-Participation in this program is FREE and registration is coming soon.
+Check back for more information on the next Expanding the Canon play reading circle.
+A guest dramaturg will curated the list of five plays we’ll read and provide a rich dramaturgical packet for each as a resource.
+Participants read the play and materials on their own and gather once a month over Zoom for a lively and enriching conversation.
+Participation in this program is FREE.

 theatre KAPOW launched Expanding the Canon: a play reading circle in January 2021 to expand our familiarity with the works of Black, Indigenous, and global majority playwrights.
 We simply must do the work to change “the canon.”
 Becoming familiar with these works is one small thing that we can do to move toward the equity we want to see in the world.
-Previous circles have focused on works by contemporary Black playwrights, Asian American playwrights, Native playwrights and playwrights highlighting the Disabled voice.
+Previous circles have focused on works by contemporary Black playwrights, Asian American playwrights, Native playwrights, playwrights highlighting the Disabled voice and Latiné playwrights.

 Open Training